-In fact, many organisations are actually compelled by law - such as the UK Companies Act 2006 (Strategic and Directors' Reports) Regulations 2013 - to publicly demonstrate their progress in cutting greenhouse gas emissions in their annual directors' reports.
+In fact, many organisations are actually compelled by law to publicly demonstrate their progress in cutting greenhouse gas emissions in their annual directors' reports.
 They could even face fines if they fail to evidence the required level of improvement.

 Collectively, the data centre industry is only too aware of its responsibilities.
 The Climate Neutral Data Centre Pact, a movement representing around 90% of Europe's cloud and data centre sector, has already introduced self-regulation aiming to make the sector carbon neutral by 2030 in an effort to head off any further regulatory restrictions.